caseywebdev/pave/README.md

 ## Why?

-Pave is inspired by [Relay], [GraphQL], [Falcor] and [Om (next)].
+Pave is a data layer inspired by [Relay], [GraphQL], [Falcor] and [Om (next)].
 Pave attempts to take the best pieces of each (subjectively) and expose a simple API that makes managing app state much easier.

 ## Goals

+- **Performance**<br>
-- Performance: The core of any data layer will have many hot paths and should run efficiently.
+  The core of any data layer will have many hot paths and should run efficiently.

+- **Schema-less**<br>
-- Schema-less: Unlike GraphQL, there is no requirement that your data is strictly typed.
+  There is no requirement that your data is strictly typed.

+- **POJO**<br>
-- POJO: All data is represented as JSON-friendly Plain Ol' JavaScript Objects so there is no need to worry about how to serialize `X` and how to deserialize `Y`.
+  All data is represented as JSON-friendly Plain Ol' JavaScript Objects so there is no need to worry about how to serialize `X` and how to deserialize `Y`.

+- **Multiple Remotes**<br>
-- Multiple Remotes: Create a client side router to use Pave with an existing REST API, implement a Pave router on the server or mix and match.
+  Create a client side router to use Pave with an existing REST API, implement a Pave router on the server or mix and match.
 Allowing multiple remotes both on the client and server makes integrating Pave into an existing project manageable.

+- **Immutable**<br>
+  The store should accept updates without mutating previous states.
+This makes history tracking trivial.

+- **Small/Dependency-less**<br>
+  At 24KB minified (at the time of writing) and no dependencies, Pave can be considered a lighter-weight solution.

 ## Install